filiposinski/geocode-archiCAD/README.md

 #### ISSUES TO FIX
 - For now, the downloaded file have *.txt extension, but you can change it very easly.
-- The app is crashing during reading larger files, so it is recommend to import smaller files with the maximum 1 milion of geocode lines.
+- The app is crashing during the reading a larger file, so it is recommend to import smaller file with the maximum 1 milion of geocode lines.
+If your file have much more lines, you can divide it to a smaller parts and convert each separately and afterwards join it together again.